 - Stand facing the flag recipient and hold the folded flag waist high with the straight edge facing the recipient.

-- Lean toward the flag recipient and solemnly present the flag to the recipient.
+- Lean toward the flag recipient and solemnly present them with the flag.

-Effective April 17, 2012, the Department of Defense standardized the flag presentation verbiage for Military Funeral Honors ceremonies.
-The following verbiage, mandated by the Department of Defense, will be used when presenting the American flag during the funeral service:
+Effective April 17, 2012, the Department of Defense standardized the flag presentation language for military funeral honors ceremonies.
+The following words, mandated by the DOD, are to be used when presenting the American flag during the funeral service:

-Burial Flag: To get a burial flag, complete a VA Form 27-2008, “Application for United States Flag for Burial Purposes,” and take it to your funeral director, any VA regional office, or a post office.
+Burial flag: To receive a burial flag, complete a VA Form 27-2008, “Application for United States Flag for Burial Purposes,” and take it to your funeral director, any Veterans Affairs regional office or a post office.
 (Call ahead to make sure your local post office has burial flags.)

 - Burial flags are provided at no cost.